gmenard/brackets-validator/README.md

 Brackets Validator
 =====================

-Simple, lightweight, JS-based tool to validate if the parentheses ( ), curly braces { }, square brackets [ ] and/or angle brackets < > in a text are properly written.
+Simple, lightweight, JS-based tool to validate if the parentheses ( ), curly braces { } and/or square brackets [ ] in a text are properly written.

 [Live here](http://brackets-validator.mnrd.net/)